ghc/ghc/docs/users_guide/glasgow_exts.rst

    More information is given for explicit holes (i.e. ones that start with an underscore), than for out-of-scope variables, because the latter are often unintended typos, so the extra information is distracting.
-If you the detailed information, use a leading underscore to make explicit your intent to use a hole.
+If you want the detailed information, use a leading underscore to make explicit your intent to use a hole.

 -  Unbound identifiers with the same name are never unified, even within